treydock/puppet-yum_cron/README.md

     class { 'yum_cron': }

-These are the actions take by the module with default parameter values:
+These are the actions taken by the module with default parameter values:

 * Install yum-cron
 * Set configuration values in /etc/sysconfig/yum-cron